Japanese destroyer Arashi: Early Operations

+From March 18 to April 3, Arashi escorted Atago for inspection duties on several recently captured Japanese occupied islands, then from the 4th to 18th, she and Nowaki escorted Atago to Yokosuka, and upon arriving back in Japan Arashi was drydocked for maintenance after seeing so much action, where she remained until the end of May.

 Midway

 Arashi is most famous for its involvement in the Battle of Midway.
 Providing escort to the carrier group, the destroyer was alerted to the presence of an approaching U.S. submarine, USS Nautilus, when a Japanese Zero fighter aircraft dived and fired machine guns at Nautilus as it came to periscope depth.
 Arashi spotted the encounter and began to drop depth charges.
 The Japanese Task force changed course while Arashi continued its attack on Nautilus.
 Having kept Nautilus down long enough that she no longer was a threat, the captain of Arashi finally broke off the attack and steamed north to rejoin the carrier group.
 As two squadrons of dive bombers from Enterprise searched above for the Japanese Task Force, Arashi was spotted making great speed to the north.
 The ship's speed created a long wake, which acted as a direction arrow to the American aviators, guiding them to the Japanese carriers.
 Meanwhile, Japanese fighter aircraft protecting the carriers had been pulled away as they all attempted to engage an incoming torpedo attack from Hornet's VT-8 torpedo squad.
 At the moment of decision, the Japanese carriers were essentially without high air cover.
 This made for an uncontested approach for the American dive bombers.
 The Enterprise dive bombers happened to arrive over the Japanese carriers Kaga and Akagi unimpeded, scoring multiple hits on Kaga and a single hit on Akagi that doomed both ships.
+Several hours, after main battle, Arashi took on sailors from Akagi, then helped to scuttle the destroyed carrier with torpedo hits.